Grindyyyy/5150DB/static/readme.txt

 78,90,12
 ..etc

-The text file will be named the auton in question but the comments will be in autonomous.cpp
+The text file will be named the auton in question but the comments will be in autonomous.
+//nigger